-Lake George Colonial Wars Walking Tour Stop 12: Native American
+Lake George Colonial Wars Walking Tour Stop 13: Native American Historic Statue

 Native Americans played a crucial role in the area's early history.
 As many as 30 to 40 Native American tribes, some from as far away as Mississippi, fought in the August 1757 siege of Fort William Henry.
 This statue represents these early Americans prior to the advance of the Europeans.